by lkaim | Jun 7, 2025 | Dog Genetics, Dog Trainers, Dog Training Anecdotes, Dogs, Ethics in dog training

 I hadn’t intended writing a post on buying a dog today, but here we are!
 So, I did a thing this morning, before sitting down to my desk and trying to figure out which roller coaster I was going to ride today; the productive, lifestyle supporting one, or the...

+My Dog Is Driving Me Crazy!
 Drive.
 It’s a hot-button, poorly understood and frequently misused word in dog training.
-Dog trainers talk about building drive, channeling drive, switching drive, engaging drive, all sorts of things that simply determine what the dog is internally motivated by...
+Dog owners want their dogs to stop driving them crazy.
+Dog trainers talk about building drive, channeling drive, switching drive, engaging drive,...